sonyarouje/ad-b2c-pinger/README.md

 Clone the repo and run `npm start`

 Open your favourite http client and fire a request to http://localhost:6420/test.
-The response will indicate the required configs and how to update the configs.
+The response will indicate the status of required configs and how to update the configs.

 ```javascript
 {